awsdocs/amazon-elasticache-docs/doc_source/redis/at-rest-encryption.md

 + Disk during sync, backup and swap operations
 + Backups stored in Amazon S3

- ElastiCache for Redis offers default \(service managed\) encryption at rest, as well as ability to use your own customer managed customer master keys in [AWS Key Management Service \(KMS\)](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html)\.
+ ElastiCache for Redis offers default \(service managed\) encryption at rest, as well as ability to use your own symetric customer managed customer master keys in [AWS Key Management Service \(KMS\)](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html)\.

 At\-rest encryption can be enabled on a replication group only when it is created\.
 Because there is some processing needed to encrypt and decrypt the data, enabling at\-rest encryption can have a performance impact during these operations\.
 You should benchmark your data with and without at\-rest encryption to determine the performance impact for your use cases\.